hoodiecrow/ConsTcl/README.md

 ```

 A quasi-quote isn't a macro, but we'll deal with it in this section anyway. `expand-quasiquote`
-traverses the quasi-quoted structure searching for unquote and unquote-splicing.
+traverses the quasi-quoted structure searching for `unquote` and `unquote-splicing`.
+This code is
+fragile and sprawling.

 ```
 proc ::constcl::qq-visit-child {node qqlevel env} {